 Somewhat by happenstance, and certainly not by design, Mary’s garden had been transformed on this particularly rainy September morning.
-This wasn’t new, as each year the eight foot by 24-foot plot of land was altered, at the whim of her current and ever-changing household.
-Mary loved each of her children—she refused to refer to them as “short-term-foster-children,” or what ever the newest correct vernacular was.
+This wasn’t new, as each year the 8-foot by 24-foot plot of land was altered, at the whim of her current and ever-changing household.
+Mary loved each of her children—she refused to refer to them as “short-term-foster-children,” or whatever the newest correct vernacular was.
 They were each her babies, with unique relationships cultivated through that garden’s soil and seeds.

 She spent nearly every morning in that beautifully terraced oasis, highlighted by a cracked wooden sign with letters carved by her first child, Ethan: “Home.”
 Though she never required it, each time Mary went to tend her garden, she would always be joined by her children; a vivid assortment of questions, ideas, and laughter.
 She made sure each of her youths had a plant of their own—she claimed this was to teach them valuable responsibility, but truly it was to amplify their tenderness and care, hidden behind their respective veils.